michelbarbeau/gr-uwspr/README.md

 #  Low Frequency and Weak Signal Underwater Communications in GNU Radio.

-See the Wiki section of this project for a list of related papers and MATLAB Live Scripts explaining some of the details of the software design.
+See the Wiki section of this repository for a list of related papers and MATLAB Live Scripts explaining some of the details of the software design.

 # Copyright 2019 Carleton University.
 # Author: Michel Barbeau